axibase/atsd/administration/ssl-lets-encrypt.md

   -w "\n%{http_code}\n"
 ```

-ATSD will accept the files, validate the certificates and automatically reload the SSL context without restarting the database itself.
+ATSD accepts the files, validates the certificates and automatically reloads the SSL context without restarting the database itself.

-The server will respond with an HTTP `200 OK` status code if the installation was successful.
+The server responds with an HTTP `200 OK` status code if the installation is successful.

 ## Renew Certificate